KhadijaKamran/KhadijaKamran/README.md

 ### Hi everyone 👋

 - 🔭 Khadija here!
-I am a Software Engineer and a .NET developer with almost 2.5 years of experience in this field.
+I am a Software Engineer and I have 2.5 years of experience in .NET.
 - 💻 I am currently working as an Outreachy intern at Linux Kernel.
+[May,23 - Aug,23]
 - 🌱 I am working on Linux Kernel Security Subsystems and LSMs.
 - 👾 I have experience with Deep Learning projects as well.